lendway/Homepage-index.md/index.md

  "The Effect of Priming Structural Fairness on Inequality Beliefs and Preferences" (with Greg Huber).
 Accepted at _American Politics Research_.

- "The Minimal Effect of Exposure to Information about Fossil Fuel Divestment on Public Opinion" (with Abolfazl Nuri and Josh Schwartz).
+ "Fossil Fuel Divestment and Public Climate Change Policy Preferences: An Experimental Test in Three Countries" (with Abolfazl Nuri and Josh Schwartz).
 Accepted at _Environmental Politics_.